dfinity/sns-quill/README.md

 keys can be held in an air-gapped computer (a computer that has never connected to the internet) known as a cold wallet.
 To support cold wallets, `sns-quill` takes a two-phase approach to sending query/update calls to the IC.
 In the first phase, `sns-quill` is used with the various subcommands to generate and sign messages based on user input, without needing access to the internet.
-In the second phase, the signed message(s) is sent to the IC.
+In the second phase, the signed message(s) are sent to the IC.
 Since this requires connection to boundary nodes via the internet, cold-wallet users will transport the signed message(s) from the air-gapped computer (i.e. with a USB stick) to a computer connected with the internet

 To route messages to the correct canister, the various SNS CanisterIds will need to be known ahead of time, and inputted to each subcommand. `sns-quill` has a required flag (`--canister-ids-file`) that reads a JSON file and